-(a) Strategic direction
+Strategic direction

-- (i) Providing and implementing the Company's strategic direction. - (ii) Directing and monitoring the Company's performance against strategies and business plans. - (iii) Approving and monitoring capital management and major expenditure and investments.
+- a.
+Providing and implementing the Company's strategic direction. - b.
+Directing and monitoring the Company's performance against strategies and business plans. - c.
+Approving and monitoring capital management and major expenditure and investments.

-(b) Risk management and reporting
+Risk management and reporting

-- (i) Reviewing and overseeing the operation of systems of risk management ensuring that the significant risks facing the Company are identified, that appropriate control, monitoring and reporting mechanisms are in place and that risk is appropriately dealt with. - (ii) Monitoring and appraising financial performance including the approval of annual and half year financial reports and liaising with the Company's auditors. - (iii) Identifying and managing risk. - (iv) CFO (or equivalent) is responsible for preparing the declaration pursuant to section 295A of the Corporations Act. - (v) The Board will ensure that there are sound systems of risk management and internal controls in place and that the systems are operating effectively in all material respects in relation to financial reporting risks.
+- a.
+Reviewing and overseeing the operation of systems of risk management ensuring that the significant risks facing the Company are identified, that appropriate control, monitoring and reporting mechanisms are in place and that risk is appropriately dealt with. - b.
+Monitoring and appraising financial performance including the approval of annual and half year financial reports and liaising with the Company's auditors. - c.
+Identifying and managing risk. - d.
+CEO (or equivalent) is responsible for preparing the declaration pursuant to section 295A of the Corporations Act. - e.
+The Board will ensure that there are sound systems of risk management and internal controls in place and that the systems are operating effectively in all material respects in relation to financial reporting risks.